 There are currently three multiplayer maps in WolfQuest: Anniversary edition.
 The main maps are

 - Lost River Classic is a smaller, fictional map of a mysterious, abandoned town somewhere in the West.
 The habitat is a conglomeration of vegetation and wildlife of other WolfQuest maps.
 You cannot Raise Pups here!
-This classic map from WolfQuest 2.7 will be re-imagined in the future.

 - Normal Time: Same as in single-player games, where the entire Slough Creek arc takes 6-8 hours.